Skip to main content

 • Target: Destination asset type

-A relation type should express one clear meaning in one direction.
+A relationship type should express one clear meaning in one direction.
 Choose that direction based on the business logic: who depends on what, who acts on what, who owns what, or what belongs to what.
 Once you choose that direction, use it consistently across the metamodel.

 TypeUsageExample